-First, we smear the roast with a spice rub made from dried chiles, brown sugar, Kosher salt and a few other ingredients.
-Then we roast it—initially at a very high temperature to brown the exterior, then finish it at a very low temperature, to break down the connective tissues and maximize juiciness.
+Spicy, sweet, and succulent, this slow-roasted pork recipe is definitely one for your recipe collection.
+A boneless pork shoulder is smeared with a spice rub made from dried chiles, brown sugar, and ginger and then roasted—initially at a very high temperature to brown the exterior, and then finished at a very low temperature to break down the connective tissues and maximize juiciness.

-What makes it foolproof?
-The secret is that by using a digital probe thermometer, we take all the guesswork out of getting the temperature right.
-Simply insert the probe into the deepest part of the roast, set the target temperature to 140 F, then just wait for it to beep when it's time to take it out.
+What makes it foolproof is using a digital probe thermometer, taking all the guesswork out of getting the temperature right.
+Simply insert the probe into the deepest part of the roast, set the target temperature to 140 F, and then just wait for the beep.

-- 1 1/2 tbsp.
-Kosher salt (NOT sea salt or table salt)
+- 1 1/2 tablespoons Kosher salt (not sea salt or table salt)

 - Preheat oven to 500 F.

-- Mix all the ingredients together (everything but the roast itself) in a small bowl to form a paste.
+- Mix all the spice rub ingredients together in a small bowl to form a paste.
 Smear it all over the roast.
 (You might have some left over, depending on the size of your roast.)

-- Remove the roast from the oven, cover it loosely with foil and let it rest for 15 minutes, during which time the temperature will continue to rise until it reaches the target temperature of 145 F. Then slice, serve, and enjoy, while marveling at its perfect juiciness.
+- Remove the roast from the oven, cover it loosely with foil, and let it rest for 15 minutes (during which time the temperature will continue to rise until it reaches the target temperature of 145 F).
+Slice and serve.

 |Nutritional Guidelines (per serving)|